jibbo/qrlocalization-thesis/README.md

 ----------------------

 You'll need **opencv**,**zbar** and **eigen3**<br />
-Then, the Makefile should do the rest.
+Then, the compile.sh should do the rest.

 How To-use it:
 --------------